-In collaboration with numerous community groups the Manitowish Waters Historical Society is co-sponsoring “The History of Charles W. Nash & Nash Motors…” on June 22nd at Camp Jorn.
-We are also partnering with archaeologists Mark Bruhy and Katie-Egan-Bruhy to share prehistoric insights in a presentation at the Discovery Center on August 16th.
-The MWHS is also going to launch a recognition programs Manitowish Waters historians.
-For many decades several Manitowish Waters residents have chronicled our history and have made enormous contributions preserving critical resources and stories.
-We now celebrate these historians by formally recognizing their contributions and legacy annually as “Leaders of Historic Preservation”.
-This event will take place at the NLDC on May 16.
-Celebrating the work of early Manitowish Waters Historians will be a focus of 2018.
+In collaboration with North Lakeland Discovery Center, the Manitowish Waters Historical Society is offering a series of pontoon tours, trips and events.
+The MWHS is also going to continue a recognition program of Manitowish Waters historians.
+For many decades, several Manitowish Waters residents have chronicled our history and have made enormous contributions, preserving critical resources and stories.
+We now celebrate these historians by formally recognizing their contributions and legacy annually as “Leaders of Historic Preservation.”
+This event will take place at the North Lakeland Discovery Center on May 22nd.
+Celebrating the work of early Manitowish Waters historians will be a focus of 2019.

-We are also continuing the tradition of gathering important historic information from our longtime residents, we have sponsored historic gatherings with select Manitowish Water’s residents.
-Using the 1937 aerial photos from the state as a baseline of information, longtime residents and help locate key businesses and residences to create a permanent record for future generations.
-We also continue to long term documentation of oral histories from community members to capture our heritage.
+We are also continuing the tradition of gathering important historic information from our longtime residents, and we have sponsored historic gatherings with select Manitowish Waters' residents.
+Using the 1937 aerial photos from the state as a baseline of information, longtime residents can help locate key businesses and residences to create a permanent record for future generations.
+We also continue to create long-term documentation of oral histories from community members to capture our heritage.

 We are continuing several community outreach activities that have received positive reviews.
 Collaborating with the Chamber of Commerce, the MWHS continues the “Historic Mysteries of Manitowish Waters” series using the popular Chamber After 5 venue on August 1 st. This year, the presentations will be reviewing Clear, Big, and Island lakes' mysteries.